Trickett boots walk-off FG as Kent State wins 26-23 in OT

 Matt Bahr forced a fumble when he tackled Kennesaw State’s Shaquil Terry for a loss in overtime, the change of possession leading to Trickett’s walk-off FG.

-Kent State’s field hockey team was locked in an overtime battle with Maine when the game was declared a “no contest” in order for the football game to kick off on time.
+Maine’s 24th-ranked field hockey team was playing Temple in a 0-0 double overtime tie when the game was declared a “no contest” in order for the football game to kick off on time.